jasmeendesai/gpt3__ReactProject/README.md

 You can use this project as a template for creating modern and responsive UI/UX designs.
 Feel free to customize it to fit your specific requirements.

-## Contributing

-Contributions are welcome!
-If you'd like to improve this project, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).